yalmip/yalmip.github.io/_posts/examples/2016-08-31-nonconvexquadraticprogramming.md

 semilogy(1:10,comptimes)
 ````

-As one can see in the figure below, the semidefinite relaxations are extremely slow to compute compared to a vanilla branch & bound solver, already for modest problem sizes (the semidefinite relaxations were solved using [SEDUMI] while the global solver used [FMINCON] and [GUROBI])
+As one can see in the figure below, the semidefinite relaxations are extremely slow to compute compared to a vanilla branch & bound solver, already for modest problem sizes (the semidefinite relaxations were solved using [sedumi](/command/sedumi) while the global solver used [FMINCON](/solver/fmincon) and [GUROBI])

 ![CPU times]({{ site.url }}/images/nonconvexcomparetimes.png){: .center-image }